Reversed Space Attacks: Interferometer

 \section{Interferometer}

 An interferometer~(Figure~\ref{fig:lab-xy}) is a device composed of two beam splitters (BS) with one short path, one long path, and a controlled phase shifter $P_\phi$, that is placed at the long arm of the interferometer.
-We focus on the following case which is used for measuring differential phase-shift QKD.
+We focus on the following case which is used for measuring differential phase-shift QKD, and describe the interferometer operation using Fock-Space notations (Appendix~\ref{app:FockNotation}).

 In each transmission, a superposition of two (time) modes enter the interferometer and result in a superposition of 6 modes (Figure~\ref{fig:lab-xy}).
 The input modes are separated with a time difference of $\Delta T$ seconds, that is, the first mode arrives at time $t_0'$, and the second at $t_1'=t_0'+\Delta T$.
 The first pulse travels through the short arm in $T_{\rm short}$ seconds, and through the long arm in $T_{\rm long} = T_{\rm short} +\Delta T$ seconds, where the time difference between the two arms is exactly the time difference $\Delta T$ between the two incoming modes.
 Due to traveling through both arms, the first mode yields outgoing pulses both at time $t_0 \equiv t'_0 + T_{short}$ and at $t_1 \equiv t'_0 + T_{long} = t'_0 + T_{short} + \Delta T = t_0 + \Delta T$.